ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Licenses and fees for expansion nodes
 {: #vc_vcenterserveroverview-expansion-node-license-and-fee}

-* One VMware vSphere Enterprise Plus 7.0 (NSX-T only) and 6.7u3
+* One vSphere Enterprise Plus 7.0 (NSX-T only) or 6.7
-* One VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
+* One NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
+* (For vSAN clusters) vSAN Advanced or Enterprise 6.6
 * One Support and Services fee
-* (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6

 You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the {{site.data.keyword.slportal}}, or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.
 Managing any {{site.data.keyword.vmwaresolutions_short}} components, which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance, from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
 These management activities include: